 - He received a Td booster.
 Your child should get the Tdap shot about 5 years after she received the Td booster.
 If your child is at increased risk for pertussis, her caregiver may give her the Tdap shot sooner.

 - She is pregnant and has not received the Tdap vaccine.
-A Tdap shot should be given after 20 weeks of pregnancy.
+A Tdap shot should be given at 27 to 36 weeks of pregnancy.
 The shot can also be given immediately after she gives birth.

 Adults 19 years and older: You should receive 1 dose of Tdap if: